-As you well know, a career is a very important part of one's life.
+A career is a very important part of one's life.
 Encourage your son or daughter to become active in exploring careers before and during college, and offer unconditional support as he or she grapples over one of life's major decisions.
-The SUNY New Paltz Career Resource Center is available to help you and your student throughout their four years.
-Feel free to stop in Humanities Building, Room 105, give a call 845-257-3265, email us at careers@newpaltz.edu, or visit our website www.newpaltz.edu/careers.
-Services include:
+The SUNY New Paltz Career Resource Center is available to help you and your student.
+You will find us in the Humanities Building, Room 105.
+Call us at 845-257- 3265, email us at careers@newpaltz.edu, or visit our website www.newpaltz.edu/careers